aswinimahanta/Project-Svadhyaya/solutions/simple-client/README.md

       ![Watson Assistant Credentials](readme_images/watson-assistant-credentials.png)
     - You will use these credentials to populate the `.env` file when configuring the application below.
 Copy and save the JSON somewhere or leave this window open.

-## Estimated **time**

-This tutorial will take you about 30 minutes to complete.

 ## Steps

-The following steps assume that you have created an assistant, imported the COVID skills, and have the Watson Assistant service credentials available.
+The following steps assume that you have created an assistant, imported the GRADE 2 MATH skills, and have the Watson Assistant service credentials available.

 ## Configuring the application

-1. Clone the repository and cd into `starter-kit/covid-simple`.
+1. Clone the repository and cd into `solution/simple-client`.

 2. Copy the *.env.example* file to a file called *.env*